Project Coordinator: Michał Majewski

 The ongoing Holocaust project

 In 2019, the Project is focusing on records from the Stanisławów Ghetto.
 The Ukrainian State Archive of Ivano-Frankivsk Oblast (DAIFO) has a large set of records from the Ghetto from 1942-1943.
 They include Fond P-57, Series 1, File 104—a card index of those registered for an obligatory insurance scheme for employees and their families.
-In addition, the Polish State Archive branch in Przemyśl, in their Fond 154 (IGW), Files 38-52, holds further valuable information, with a partial index of the ghetto residents, household index cards ordered by street name and house number, and food ration cards for a two-month period in 1942.
+In addition, in the Polish State Archive in Przemyśl, Fond 154_50, subfiles 3-18 contain further valuable information from the same period, including a partial index of the ghetto residents, household index cards ordered by street name and house number, a register of sick people in the ghetto, and a short set of food ration cards.
 The Project will index all this material, and attempt to compare and link the various sets of records from the two archives.

 For further information on the Stanisławów Ghetto and the Gesher Galicia project to index the ghetto records, see the article by Michał Majewski in the December 2018 issue of the Galitzianer, “The Stanisławów Holocaust Project: Bringing back lost names.”
 See also the map of the Stanisławów Ghetto, 1941, in the Gesher Galicia Map Room.